philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 ------------

-As frames of unreliable streams may not be retransmitted, the loss of a unreliable stream frame carrying a FIN bit may lead to zombie streams.
+As frames of unreliable streams may not be retransmitted, the loss of an unreliable stream frame carrying a FIN bit may lead to zombie streams.
-To prevent this this STREAM fames carrying the FIN bit MUST to be retransmitted if lost regardless whether a stream is reliable or not.
+To prevent zombie streams, STREAM frames carrying the FIN bit MUST be retransmitted if lost regardless whether a stream is reliable or not.